AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 }
 ```

-Next, we choose a unique string for your custom node's type.
-We use `network_image` in this case.
+Next, we will choose a unique string for your custom node's type.

+We'll use `network_image` in this case.
 And we add `network_image_src` to the `attributes` to describe the link of the image.

+_TODO: provide the links for for the Node definition_
 > For the definition of the [Node](), please refer to this [link]().

 ```JSON